-"Father, we thank you, especially for letting me fly this flight ... for the privilege of being able to be in this position, to be in this wondrous place, seeing all these many startling, wonderful things that you have created."
+"Father, we thank you, especially for letting me fly this flight ... for the privilege of being able to be in this wondrous place, seeing all these many startling, wonderful things that you have created."
 L Gordon Cooper Jr., prayer while orbiting the earth, quoted in NY Times, 22 May 1963.